bridgetownrb/bridgetown-sample-plugin/README.md

 # Sample plugin for Bridgetown

 _NOTE: This isn't a real plugin!
-Copy this sample code and use it to create your own Ruby gem!_ 😃
+Copy this sample code and use it to create your own Ruby gem!
+[Help guide here…](https://www.bridgetownrb.com/docs/plugins)_ 😃

 A Bridgetown plugin to [fill in the blank]…